 Note: The %NProc options listed above makes Linda utilize four nodes and two processes in each node.

 Users are not required to manually source the Portland Group (PGI) compiler’s setup file.
 If you need a particular version of a PGI compiler, then you will need to source that PGI compiler’s setup file before sourcing Gaussian03’s setup file.
 You should not override the following variables’ default values: PGI, PGIDIR, GAUSS_SCRDIR, and GUASS_LFLAGS.

-The following is a sample PBS script file for running Gaussian03 programs.
+The following is a sample Slurm script file for running Gaussian03 programs.